pizzasuperapp/ChainlinkPizza/README.md

 3. Install [Postgres (>= 11.x)](https://wiki.postgresql.org/wiki/Detailed_installation_guides).
    - You should [configure Postgres](https://www.postgresql.org/docs/12/ssl-tcp.html) to use SSL connection (or for testing you can set `?sslmode=disable` in your Postgres query string).
 4. Ensure you have Python 3 installed (this is required by [solc-select](https://github.com/crytic/solc-select) which is needed to compile solidity contracts)
-5. Download Chainlink: `git clone https://github.com/smartcontractkit/chainlink && cd chainlink`
+5. Download Chainlink Pizza: `git clone https://github.com/smartcontractkit/chainlink && cd chainlink`
-6. Build and install Chainlink: `make install`
+6. Build and install Chainlink Pizza: `make install`
    - If you got any errors regarding locked yarn package, try running `yarn install` before this step
    - If `yarn install` throws a network connection error, try increasing the network timeout by running `yarn install --network-timeout 150000` before this step
 7. Run the node: `chainlink help`